clarktlaugh/meteor-accounts-microsoft/README.md

-# accounts-onedrive
+# accounts-microsoft

-OneDrive (Microsoft Account) OAuth2 login service for use with Meteor Auth
+Microsoft Account OAuth2 login service for use with Meteor Auth

 ## Package Dependencies